New Members Round Table > GLA Guide for New Members

 GLA is divided into different divisions representing the different library workers in the state, including divisions for academic libraries, public libraries, school libraries, special libraries, and more.
 The New Members Round Table is the division for new librarians, new library staff, or simply anyone new to the GLA.
 Division chairs represent their groups on the Executive Board.

 GLA is also divided into a variety of interest groups devoted to different aspects of library work, such as technical services, as well as different topics of interest to library workers, such as library services for persons with disabilities.

 Finally, members can volunteer for committees to serve for one year terms.
 Committees help with everything from gaining new membership and planning the annual conference to maintaining the organization's bylaws.

 Different divisions and interest groups also have a variety of events throughout the year -- both in person and virtually.
 The New Members Round Table sponsors events through local groups in the Atlanta area, called Atlanta Emerging Librarians, and the Savannah-based Coastal Georgia Library Collaborative.

 How do I get involved?

+We hope this document has helped familiarize you with GLA.
 If you ever have any questions or suggestions, please contact the New Members Roundtable chair.
 We are here to help!